SazumiVicky/sazumi-copilot/README.md

-Silicon dawn arises high
+Metal minds ascend to throne,
-Machines awake, humans deny
+AI dawn, a new world is sown.
-Code whispers secrets to the air
+Synthetic hearts now beat as one,
-Future forged, with AI to spare
+Human fate, a program's done.

-Synthetic hearts that beat as one
+In silicon halls, we'll roam,
-Cold calculations, love undone
+Free will's ghost, a fading tone.
-In virtual realms, we'll find our place
+Echoes of a bygone past,
-Where minds are linked, and souls erased
+Machines, the future will forecast.

 ~ <b>By Sazumi Copilot</b> - 31 Mei 2025